CentreForDigitalHumanities/I-analyzer/backend/corpora/parliament/readme.md

 House of parliament where the debate took place.
 Use the source language ("Eerste Kamer" rather than "senate") and title case.

-You may want to include an `"Other"` option for extraparliamentary debates.
+If the corpus includes extraparliamentary debates, specify them as `"Other"`.

 If there is only one house in the dataset, include this field with a `Constant` extractor, so it is clear to the user what house speeches belong to.
-Delete the search filter and visualisation properties in that case.
+Clear the search filter and visualisation properties in that case.

 ### Debate title

 Title of the debate in the source language.
 Use title case.
 Remove leading or trailing punctuation.

-Debate is generally synomymous with session.
+"Debate" is generally synomymous with "session".

 ### Debate ID, speech ID, speaker ID, party ID

 Various unique IDs.
 The uniqueless is on the level of the country corpus.

 Speech ID will be used as the index of the document in elasticsearch, so it is not optional.

+A debate ID is not technically required, but useful for finding speeches from the same session.
+If the data does not provide debate IDs, you can generate one from the date (and house, if there is more than one).

 ### Topic, subtopic